osalvador/ReplicaDB/docs/docs.md

 <br>
 ### 4.1.1 CSV File as Source

-Cuando se define un fichefro CSV como fuente, debe tener en cuenta que el parametro `columns.types` es obligatorio.
+When defining a CSV file as a Source, you should note that the `columns.types` parameter is required.

 This parameter defines the format of the columns in the CSV file.
 This should include a comma-delimited list of columns data types and **the exact number of columns in the CSV file**.

-For example: `source.connect.parameter.columns.types=integer,varchar,date`
+For example, you set the parameter with `source.connect.parameter.columns.types=integer,varchar,date` for a CSV File with 3 columns.

 <br>
-### 4.1.2 Supported Data Types for columns in CSV file as Source
+### 4.1.2 Supported Data Types for CSV file as Source

 You can read all columns in the CSV file as `VARCHAR` and ReplicaDB will store them in a `String`.
 But, if you want to make a standard parsing of your data, you should define the correct data type of your column.

-**CSV supported data Types Mapped to Java Types and the parser used**
+**CSV supported data Types Mapped to Java Types**

 {:.table}